omardelarosa/markov-music-js/public/sqcr-demo/md/generative-hip-hop-slides.md

 iframeURL: /public/sqcr-demo/html/808.html
 iframeSelector: .frame-808-geez

-## What Does This Have To Do With HipHop?
+## What Does This Have To Do With Hip Hop?

 <iframe src="/blank.html" width="0" height="0" class="frame-808-geez" frameborder="0"></iframe>